 With the broad flow of data between system modules and utilities, it is common for a change, whether a fix or a feature addition, to cause an unexpected problem in system operation that is difficult to trace back to its cause.

-A Key Element of Software QA
+Regression Testing is a Key Element of Software QA

 Add to this the possibility that two apparently unrelated changes can conflict with each other to cause one of these ‘phantom’ problems and managing regression testing becomes a key element of software QA.